Summer schools abroad

 Can I apply together with a friend of mine?

 Yes, you can.
 You and your friend just need to be sure to have the same priorities and you will need to write the name of the person you are applying with in the “Other information” box.
-If there are more applicants than spots for the university/universities, you are applying for and we will have to allocate seats according to grade point average, it will be the grade average of the one with the lowest grade average that counts.
+If there are more applicants than spots for the university/universities, you are applying for and we will have to allocate spots according to grade point average, it will be the grade average of the one with the lowest grade average that counts.

 This means that by applying together with another student, you agree to the fact that we, on paper, juxtapose your grade average with your co-applicants grade average.

-How are the seats allocated?
+How are the spots allocated?

 What if I do not get a spot?

-If you do not get a spot, you will be able to apply for a seat at one of the universities you did not apply for, provided there are seats available.
+If you do not get a spot, you will be able to apply for a seat at one of the universities you did not apply for, provided there are spots available.
 The possible rejection letter will include information on how to do this.

 If I go on summer school exchange, will I then also be able to go on semester exchange?

 Yes.
-But be aware that depending on what you study, there can be a requirement that you have at least 20, 25 er often even 30 ECTS left in your study programme in order to be able to get a semester exchange seat.
+But be aware that depending on what you study, there can be a requirement that you have at least 20, 25 er often even 30 ECTS left in your study programme in order to be able to get a semester exchange spot.

 So if you are thinking about going abroad for a semester, then carefully consider how many ECTS you should obtain from a summer school abroad.
 If you for instance get 15 ECTS credits during a summer school exchange, you might not be able to go on semester exchange.
 So please check the guidelines for semester exchange concerning your specific study programme.

-What if I get a spot, but I subsequently do not get a seat the course I have a preapproval for?
+What if I get a spot, but I subsequently do not get a seat on the course I have a preapproval for?

 That we “give you a spot” at a university is unfortunately no guarantee that you can get a seat in a specific course at the host university.
 Some courses can be cancelled or become fully booked.
 This unfortunately means that you will have to apply for a new preapproval with the study board for the course you are accepted to by host university.
 Some courses may also be cancelled at the host university, in which case you may have to switch courses.